-That Council receives the monthly financial reports for December 2019 and January 2020.
+That Council receives the monthly financial report for December 2019.

-10.12 Bassendean Local Emergency Management Committee Meeting held on 5 February 2020 (Ref: GOVN/CCLMEET/12 Luke Gibson, Director Community Planning)
+7.12 Bassendean Local Emergency Management Committee Meeting held on 5 February 2020 (Ref: GOVN/CCLMEET/12 - Luke Gibson, Director Community Planning)

 The purpose of the report is for Council to receive the report on a meeting of the Bassendean Local Emergency Management Committee held on 5 February 2020.
 The Committee discussed the following items: